BryanRuan/BryanRuan/itmo356/Review-Questions/Chapter-06/rq-chapter-06.md

 d. grep

-19. When you combine a tar (tape archive) and an additional compression method--what is the name for the resulting file?
+19. Which command can be used to count lines that are in a text file?
+a. count
+b. wc
+c. lines

-d. tarball
+d. uniq

-20. What is the name of the GNU compression tool project released in 1992?
+20. Which command can be used to find unique line occurrences in a text file?
+a. sort
+b. uniq
+c. wc

-d. gzip
+d. who